 What is Kazakh Culture Like?

 Kazakhstan is the heart of nomadic Central Asia.
 For centuries, the cities of southern Kazakhstan participated in the cultural renaissance of the Silk Road, while nomadic conquerors repeatedly came out from the Kazakh steppes to build great empires.
 Kazakh culture has been deeply influenced by the Mongol world, and many Kazakhs still honor Genghis Khan as a national hero.
 Like other Turko-Mongolic peoples, the ancient nomads of Kazakhstan were animistic and worshipped the sky deity Tengri.
 However, in the wake of the Mongol empire, most Kazakhs adopted Islam.
-Today, almost all Kazakh are Sunni Muslims, though traces of Tengrism are still found throughout Kazakh culture.
+Today, almost all Kazakhs are Sunni Muslims, though traces of Tengrism are still found throughout Kazakh culture.

 Regional and clan influences remain strong among the Kazakhs, who were traditionally divided into three jüz(hordes): the Senior jüz, the Middle jüz, and the Junior jüz.
-Each jüz has a dozen or more different clans, and although belonging to a certain jüz or clan does not play a major role in people’s social-economic lives todays, many Kazakhs are still proud to identify themselves within their jüz and most know the names of their male ancestors seven generations back.
+Each jüz has a dozen or more different clans, and although belonging to a certain jüz or clan does not play a major role in people’s social-economic lives today, many Kazakhs are still proud to identify themselves within their jüz, and most know the names of their male ancestors seven generations back.

 Kazakhs are avid musicians.
 Traditionally, nearly every ceremony or large get-together would include someone playing the dombra, a two-stringed lute.
 Kazakhs also arrange song contests, called aytys, during festivities or holidays, and the public chooses the most creative bard among the contestants.
 Over the last 10 years, since their first appearance in the 2004 Winter Olympics, Kazakhstan has developed quite a reputation in the sports of weightlifting, boxing, cycling, and track and field.
 In the 2012 London Olympics, out of 116 athletes sent, Kazakhstan brought home four gold medals in weightlifting, a gold, a silver, and two bronze in boxing, one gold in cycling, one gold in the women’s triple jump, and three bronze medals in wrestling.